 It influences your company balance and statistics and appears on statements

 Regular and online shops that handle orders from their clients can use the Purchase orders to track the incoming orders.
-Once your client places an order you can create an order and change its status, payment type or delivery type accordingly.
-You can later turn an order to a proforma invoice or final invoice.
+Once your client places an order, you can create an order and change its status, payment type or delivery type accordingly.
+You can later turn the order to a proforma invoice or final invoice.

 Important when shipping goods - a delivery note.
 You can create one from nearly all other documents.